 I’m so excited about Seaholme’s future.
 It’s amazing place to work, a special community to be a part of, and the best start in life for my own kids.

-Second hand uniforms are also available for purchase throughout the school year.
+Second hand uniforms are also available for purchase throughout the year from the school and sales events are run several times a term.

 For further information regarding second hand uniforms please contact the office on 9398 2806 or email email@example.com